scg-unibe-ch/ese2020-team8/README.md

 To verify the installation worked, type `npm -v` and `node -v` in your favourite command line interface (cli).
 If a version number appears and no error message appears the installation was successful.

 ## Start
+If you would like to use this scaffolding as a basis for your actual project (which we recommend) please download it as a zip file, drag it in your cloned respository (teams repo, such as https://github.com/scg-unibe-ch/ese2020-team1) and unzip it there.
-To clone the repository you can either download it as a zip folder (recommended) or clone it and delete the .git folder.
+You can either download it as a zip folder (recommended) or clone it and delete the .git folder.
 Then you can follow the README in the frontend folder and backend folder respectively.<br>
-If you would like to use this scaffolding as a basis for you actual project (which we recommend) please download it as a zip file, drag it in your cloned respository and unzip it there.

 ## General Information
 Note that the folders deliverables, frontend and backend are present on the top level of the repository.
 Your repository should also contain these three folders.